-Mike has long been intrigued with the grey, polished steel look that comes with cast iron.
-He uses processes similar to those employed while the craft was in its infancy in 5th century BCE China, and Mike’s work is inspired by those ancient vessels.
+I have long been intrigued with the grey, polished steel look that comes with cast iron.
+I use processes similar to those used in 5th century BCE China, some of which is inspired by ancient cooking vessels.

 Cast iron is made from pig iron, the product of smelting iron ore in a blast furnace.
 Cast iron can be made directly from the molten pig iron or by re-melting pig iron, often taking steps to purify the metal.